Boston and Albany Railroad

-The Boston and Albany Railroad was a railroad connecting Boston, Massachusetts to Albany, New York, later becoming part of the New York Central Railroad system, Conrail, and CSX Transportation.
-The mainline is currently used by CSX for freight as the Berkshire Subdivision and Boston Subdivision.
+The Boston and Albany Railroad was a railroad connecting Boston, Massachusetts, to Albany, New York, later becoming part of the New York Central Railroad system, Conrail, and CSX Transportation.
+The mainline is used by CSX for freight as the Berkshire Subdivision and Boston Subdivision.
+Norfolk Southern also has trackage rights to operate freight trains over the line.
 Passenger service is provided on the line by Amtrak, as part of their Lake Shore Limited service, and by the MBTA Commuter Rail system, which owns the section east of Worcester and operates it as its Framingham/Worcester Line.